Sister of the Groom: Plot

-Audrey (Alicia Silverstone) rides to the Hamptons with her husband Ethan for her brother Liam's wedding with Clemence, a young French woman (Mathilde Ollivier), rescheduled to the same weekend she turns 40.
+Audrey (Alicia Silverstone) rides to the Hamptons with her husband Ethan for her brother Liam's wedding with Clemence, a young French woman (Mathilde Ollivier), rescheduled to take place on the same weekend she turns 40.

-Minutes before they arrive, Ethan spills Audrey's coffee over her, and then she is not given the chance to change for the casual chic opening shabat dinner.
-So she is introduced to the French family at a Shabbat dinner, where she is upset to discover Liam is going to do massive changes to the house using an architect other than herself, her ex-boyfriend Isaac.
+Minutes before they arrive, Ethan spills Audrey's coffee over her, and she is not given the chance to change for the casual chic opening Shabbat dinner.
+Audrey is introduced to the French family at a Shabbat dinner, where she is upset to discover Liam is going to rebuild their family's cherished holiday home and plans to employ an architect other than herself, her former fiance Isaac.

-The next day, they go water-skiing.
-When Audrey is towelling off, Clemence frankly asks her if she's pregnant, as a hernia is causing her abdomen to protrude.
-Upset, Audrey drives the speed boat too fast when it's Clemence's turn.
+The next day, the family go water-skiing.
+When Audrey is towelling off, Clemence frankly asks her if she's pregnant, as a post-pregnancy hernia is causing Audrey's abdomen to protrude.
+Upset, Audrey drives the speed boat too fast when it's Clemence's turn, injuring Clemence's neck/shoulders.

 Shortly after, Liam hurts his nose playing basketball.
-While Audrey is helping him, his fiancée storms off with him in a huff.
-The next part of the wedding celebration requires a white dress.
-As Audrey's got spoiled, she'd about to go get a replacement when she gets sidetracked a few times.
-One of these is, she overhears that the bride recently had an abortion.
-Telling Liam, he comes close to calling it off.
+As Audrey is tending Liam, Clemence admonishes Liam for getting hurt just before the wedding and marches Liam off, ignoring his injury.
+The actual wedding ceremony requires a white dress.
+As the dress she'd brought with her got stained by massage oil, Audrey needs to go into town to buy a replacement dress.
+Before Audrey can do this, she and Ethan overhear that the bride-to-be recently aborted Liam's baby.
+Audrey rushes to tell Liam the news and he comes close to calling the wedding off.

-When the dust clears, the wedding is still on, but Audrey is no longer welcome.
-Admidst a huge screaming match between Audrey and the bride, she's told her ex has been invited to the wedding.
+When the dust clears, the wedding is still on, but Audrey is no longer welcome to participate in the main ceremony, standing near the bride and groom under the chuppah.
+Amidst a huge screaming match between Audrey and Clemence, Audrey's told that Isaac has been invited to the wedding.

-Audrey gets the replacement white dress in town.
+Audrey gets a replacement white dress in town.
 She is at the wedding, but no longer part of the wedding party.
-At the reception, Isaac makes a pass at her right after Ethan storms off in a jealous huff, probably due to his micro-dosing.
-She and Isaac spend some time together, and he tries to fool around with her, but she stops him.
+At the reception, Isaac makes a pass at her right after Ethan storms off in a jealous huff, upset by her flirtatious behaviour and that he has just learned he is about to lose his job.
+She and Isaac spend some time together, and he tries to fool around with her, but she stops him, self-conscious about her stomach.

 As a way of trying to connect with the bride, Audrey sprinkles ecstasy on her cake.
-They connect, but soon after she gets violently ill.
-In the ambulance, she confesses she sprinkled molly on her cake.
+They connect, but soon after Clemence becomes violently ill.
+In the ambulance, Audrey confesses she sprinkled MDMA on her cake.
 Audrey comes to realize she can't stand in the way of true love.